 This will also be helpful in the sense that you will get a clearer picture of the popularity of your menu items, which will, in turn, make it easier for you to make the necessary price and order adjustments.

 Wikihow has a helpful guide on how to calculate food cost percentage.

 29. Check Popularity Of Your Menu Items To Allow For Better Planning

 To expand on the point from the previous tip, once you know which menu items are popular in a certain time period, this will be useful in prioritizing certain popular dishes.
 Furthermore, your kitchen managers will be able to create relevant daily specials.

-30. Pay Attention At How Much Your Staff Works
+30. Pay Attention To How Much Your Staff Works

-Keeping track of the number of hours each of your staff members worked per day, week and month is important for work scheduling.
+Keeping track of the number of hours each of your staff members worked per day, week and month are important for your work schedule.
 Aside from the time spent at work, it’s useful to know the category of the tasks they perform, as well as when during the day they are performed.
-Paying for the staff is among the most significant costs in this type of business, which is why it is essential to be well informed in this respect and avoid too much overtime which put strain on your employees and your budget.
+Paying for the staff is among the most significant costs in this type of business, which is why it is essential to be well informed in this respect and avoid too much overtime which put a strain on your employees and your budget.